 Understanding why each of the aforementioned crimes is considered to be federal violations of criminal law requires a more specific explanation of each situation and how it impacts the Federal Government, but essentially these crimes are elevated if the Federal Government has any interest.
 For example, bank fraud is a federal crime because banks are insured by the FDIC, the Federal Deposit Insurance Corporation, which is an agency that falls under the jurisdiction of the Federal Government of the United States.
 As such, crimes like bank fraud, mail fraud, and money laundering that impact such agencies are considered federal crimes and will be handled by the Department of Justice and prosecuted by a United States Attorney.

 Our Approach To Winning Your Case in San Diego, California

 Mr. Bajaj has one goal in mind as a federal criminal defense attorney San Diego: to protect his clients above all else.
-He begins with a free consultation for each client in order to gain knowledge of the situation from the client’s point of view.
-Many times, this free consultation lasts hours — not minutes, as with most defense lawyers.
+He begins with a an initial consultation for each client in order to gain knowledge of the situation from the client’s point of view.
+Many times, this initial consultation lasts hours — not minutes, as with most defense lawyers.
 This is the foundation of a successful defense against San Diego federal crimes.
 Mr. Bajaj’s office is unique in that he does not take each and every client that may need to hire him.
 He maintains a lower caseload specifically to provide the best defense possible.